M0nica/dotfiles/README.md

 `
 - VSCode folder contains:
   - VSCode settings.json

+- Keyboard folder contains:
+  - Via keyboard configurations for setting up layers and macros on keyboard.

 This repo was inspired by [zellwk dotfiles](https://github.com/zellwk/dotfiles)'s and his repo was a derivative of [mathiasbynens dotfiles](https://github.com/mathiasbynens/dotfiles)